anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter08.md

 <a name="8.2.4"></a>
 ### 8.2.4 Multiple network interfaces on Pods

-> As well as having multiple network interfaces on Pods (e.g. Multus), being able to have different network interfaces in differnet Pods using different CNI plugins within the same cluster.
+> As well as having multiple network interfaces on Pods (e.g. Multus), need to support different network interfaces in different Pods using different CNI plugins within the same cluster.

 <a name="8.2.5"></a>